|

 There are three stages to master in any Budo.
 Sumo wrestlers

 call them the 'Shin-gi-tai'.
-In karate-do it is the
+In karate-do it is the same,

-people master any of these; fewer still master all.
+master any of these; fewer still master all.

 TAI (body)